|

 the Royal Army Ordnance Corps.
 He was 21 when he died as

-the result of enemy air action in London on
+the result of enemy air action over Olympia in London on

 leave at Dover.
-He is buried at St Mary's cemetery, Dover
+He is buried at St Mary's Cemetery,

-the first part of his funeral service was held at
+Dover, and the first part of his funeral service was

 Known as Teddie,